HUANGXUANKUN/leetcode-summary-crawler/README.md

-#### Generate a summary of your attempted problems, and re-attempt the problems you have done long ago or with low accuracy.
+#### Generate a summary of your solved problems.
+Look up for the problems you have not been visiting for a long time or with low accuracy.
 ###### Spaced-repetition is the best way to learn.
 Re-attempt solved problems for better understanding.

 # User Guide